Kunal241207/Kunal241207/README.md

 </p>

 ## ❖ About Me
-<p align="center">I'm a web developer passionate about building things that look great and work even better.
+<p align="center">I'm a full stack developer passionate about building things that look great and work even better.
 I obsess over intuitive UI, pixel-perfect layouts, and the smooth interactions that make a design finally click.
-Right now I'm diving into MERN stack, working on personal projects, and making my way from frontend into full-stack development.</p>
+I work across the MERN stack end-to-end, and I'm now pushing deeper into systems-level skills — infrastructure, scalability, and everything that keeps a full-stack app running well in production.</p>
 <br/>

 <p align="center">